Jim Lighthizer, president of the American Battlefield Trust.

 But of course, it must be done.
 It is just like your mortgage on your house; if you don't make the payments, you lose the property!

-It will take another eight years to pay off the loan, and, full disclosure, our annual payment is currently scheduled to go up to $400,000 per year beginning in 2022, until it is paid off in 2027.
+It will take another seven years to pay off the loan, and, full disclosure, our annual payment is currently scheduled to go up to $400,000 per year beginning in 2022, until it is paid off in 2027.

 But this year, I have very good news.
 A committed battlefield preservationist (who wishes to remain anonymous) has agreed to match – dollar for dollar – every gift made by members like you up to $150,000 toward this year's payment!